cpixip/cineFlow/README.md

 ## Getting started

 - **[INSTALL.md](INSTALL.md)** — installation, from a machine with no
   Python on it to a first batch run.
-Tested end to end on Linux Mint and on Windows, both natively and under WSL2.
 - **[MANUAL.md](MANUAL.md)** — the manual.
   Chapter 2 gets you a degrained clip in five minutes without understanding anything; everything after that is about doing it well.